Skin nontumor

 Microscopic (histologic) description

-• Erythrocyte extravasations
+• Erythrocyte extravasation

 • Hemosiderin deposition and variable pigmentation

-• Mild epidermal spongiosis and lymphocyte exocytosis; present in all subtypes except lichen aureus
+• Present in all subtypes except lichen aureus

-• Possible associated features:
+• Possible associated features

 • Epidermis: focal parakeratosis, basal layer vacuolar degeneration

-• Progressive pigmentary dermatosis (Schamberg disease): (Dermatol Clin 1985;3:165)
+• Progressive pigmentary dermatosis (Schamberg disease) (Dermatol Clin 1985;3:165)

 • Variable degree of epidermal spongiosis

-• Itching purpura:
+• Itching purpura

 • Marked spongiosis and neutrophils, hemosiderin can be minimal in early lesions

-• Eczematoid purpura of Doucas and Kapetanakis: (Ann Dermatol 2015;27:404)
+• Eczematoid purpura of Doucas and Kapetanakis (Ann Dermatol 2015;27:404)

-• Lichen aureus: (Br J Dermatol 1985;112:307)
+• Lichen aureus (Br J Dermatol 1985;112:307)

-• Granulomatous pigmented purpura: (Am J Dermatopathol 2012;34:746, J Dermatol 1996;23:551)
+• Granulomatous pigmented purpura (Am J Dermatopathol 2012;34:746, J Dermatol 1996;23:551)

 • Dense granulomatous infiltrate in the papillary dermis, monocyte infiltrate, thickened capillaries and hemosiderin deposition